ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 Here I got a result back after running above query while earlier it was null.

 ![](/images/soc-lab-project/18.png)
-A successful login from Sweden.
+A successful login was detected from Sweden.
+To identify the country of origin, I simply pasted the IP address into Google.

 Cleaning up the query a bit more by using `stats`
 ```c